Neuro-Ophthalmology & Neuro-Otology

 - liver diseases: hepatitis

 The incidence of serotonin syndrome in humans is difficult to determine as there are no universally accepted criteria for its diagnosis.
 The syndrome may be underreported due to the lack of awareness of this syndrome among medical professionals.
 The prevalence of this syndrome appears to be increasing, and the 2 likely explanations are increase in the use of drugs and combinations that lead to it as well as increasing recognition of this syndrome.
-More than 150 cases have been reported in the literature so far.
+Approximately 7300 diagnosed cases of serotonin syndrome occur each year worldwide and about 100 of these cases result in death.
 Considering the millions of patients who are exposed to a combination of drugs that can produce serotonin syndrome, the frequency of occurrence is rare.

 There has never been a population-based prospective study on serotonin syndrome, but other studies give some insight into the relative incidence of this disease.
 Some studies have used a combination of MAO inhibitors and tryptophan in a prospective manner to measure clinical efficiency and adverse effects.
 The patients who showed improvement frequently experienced adverse symptoms such as the feeling of intoxication, ataxia, and drowsiness, which were not seen in the control group receiving MAO inhibitor and placebo.
 These symptoms did not completely fulfill the criteria of serotonin syndrome and were seldom the cause for withdrawal of therapy.